onlyouzbl/IICL/README.md

-# IICL

-# Unified Text Encoder with Intra- and Inter-modal Contrastive Learning for Cross-modal Recipe Retrieval
+# Unified Text Encoder with Intra- and Inter-modal Contrastive Learning for Cross-modal Recipe Retrieval (IICL)

 This is the PyTorch companion code for the paper: